 This does not relate to the inability to hear sounds, but to the inability to process the meaning of sounds.
-There is no relationship between the level of intelligence of the child and them having auditory processing difficulties.
-The level of difficulty in interpreting the sounds can vary from day to day.
-Children with Auditory Processing Difficulties can struggle to decode receptive language and this can lead a general influence on their learning and engagement at home and school.
+There is no relationship between auditory processing challenegs and a child's general level of intelligence.
+The child's challenges in interpreting the sounds they hear can vary from day to day.
+Children with Auditory Processing Difficulties can struggle to decode receptive language and this can negatively influence their learning and engagement at home and school.

 The three main causes of Auditory Processing Difficulties include, Neurological Diseases or Disorders, delay in the development of the Central Nervous Auditory System and damage in the left hemisphere of the brain.
-When a child has Auditory Processing Difficulties are common to have in conjunction with other conditions such as Autism, Dyslexia, ADHD or Dyspraxia.
-In these cases treatment of the auditory processing difficulties is seen to have a positive effect of symptoms of the other conditions, and is seen to be a keen to learning and behaviour.
+Auditory Processing Difficulties can occur in conjunction with other conditions such as Autism, Dyslexia, ADHD or Dyspraxia.
+In these cases treatment of the auditory processing difficulties is seen to have a positive effect on the symptoms of the other conditions.

 Difficulties the child may experience:

-Difficulty in distinguishing between different frequency of sounds
+Difficulty in distinguishing between different frequencies of sounds.

 Aims of therapy:

-Hemispheres, is not an audiology centre, but we are recognised practitioners in the delivery of the Listening Programme, one of many different listening programmes commercially available.
+Hemispheres is not an audiology centre, but we are recognised practitioners in the delivery of the Listening Programme, one of many different auditory stimulation programmes commercially available.